M. Pokora: Matt Pokora / M. Pokora (2004/2005)

-In 2004, soon after the break-up of Linkup, Matthieu started working preparing for a solo career collaborating with the producers Kore & Skalp.
+In 2004, soon after the break-up of Linkup, Tota started preparing for his solo career, collaborating with the producers Kore & Skalp.

 Under the stage name Matt Pokora, he released his first eponymous solo album originally entitled Matt Pokora.
 In 2005, he was forced to change his chosen name after a lawsuit from French R&B singer Matt Houston.
 As a result, he changed his stage name to M. Pokora and re-released the album as M. Pokora.

-The debut single from M. Pokora was very successful.
-Called "Showbiz (The Battle)", it was a Top 10 hit in France, and also charted in Belgium and Switzerland.
-The second single Elle me contrôle featuring Sweety reached #6 in France and Pokora received two NRJ Music Awards for the single.
+The debut single from M. Pokora, called "Showbiz (The Battle)", was a Top 10 hit in France, and also charted in Belgium and Switzerland.
+The second single, Elle me contrôle, featuring Sweety, reached no. 6 in France, and Pokora received two NRJ Music Awards for the single.
 Yet a third successful single was released called "Pas sans toi".
-The album released on Universal was certified gold.
+The album, released with Universal, was certified gold.

-He also started collaborating with Hakim Ghorab who became his long-time choreographer and took part in many of his music videos.
-He also developed a close collaboration with music video director Karim Ouaret who directed most of his successful videos.
+He also started collaborating with Hakim Ghorab, who became his long-time choreographer and took part in many of his music videos.
+He also developed a close collaboration with music video director Karim Ouaret, who directed most of his successful videos.